Grinding

 • Review discharge condition for signs of pooling, short-circuiting, or grate blockage

-• Measure liner wear profile and plan replacement before capacity drops sharply
+• Measure liner wear profile and plan replacement against the supplier limit and observed performance trend

 • Trend throughput against product size to catch gradual grinding loss